cxhandley/django-prefect-template/README.md

 Django + doit + papermill + DuckDB data pipeline template.
 Upload a file, trigger a multi-step notebook pipeline asynchronously via Celery, and query the results with DuckDB — all inside a VS Code DevContainer.

+Pipeline execution is pluggable: use the default **doit** backend (subprocess-based, no extra infrastructure) or switch to the **Prefect** backend for a full workflow orchestration UI.
+Individual pipeline steps can also run as **Mojo** compute jobs dispatched to a sidecar container.

 ## Architecture

 ```